surajbeston/sablekh/api_docs/docs/file.md

 # File
  One needs to be authenticated to send file and also a library should be created to push files.
-Keep in mind to store the `library-hid` in localstorage or cookies.
+Keep in mind to store the `library-hid` in localstorage.

 ### Create File
 * Because we're sending files, you need to add `{"content-type": "multipart/form-data"}` to headers.